 Roasting Time for Whole30 + Keto Sheet Pan Salmon

-Once you have it all drizzled and coated in the marinade, you’ll roast it in a 400ºF oven for about 10 minutes.
+Once you have it all drizzled and coated in the marinade, you’ll put it in a COLD oven, then set the temperature to 350ºF.

 Wild Caught Large Salmon Filet